 What to Bring

 - Admission ticket for the test.
+Your admission ticket is important because it contains the test center address and reporting time on test day.
+While you are not required to present it at the test center, you may be asked for it.
+You will be permitted to test without it.
 If you are taking the American Sign Language Proficiency Interview (ASLPI), you will not have an admission ticket.

 - Valid and acceptable identification document(s) with your name, signature and photograph

 Calculators are allowed or required for some GACE® assessments; however, you cannot bring your own calculator, except when approved as a testing accommodation.
 An online calculator is available as part of the testing software for tests that require the use of a graphing or scientific calculator.

 The following tests include the use of an online calculator:

 - Mathematics Test I (022) — graphing calculator

 - Mathematics Test II (023) — graphing calculator